 As part of the dispute resolution process, consideration is always given to the client’s commercial objectives and how these can be achieved in a cost effective manner.
-Mediation, arbitration and conciliation are always considered as an alternative means of dispute resolution.
+Mediation, conciliation and arbitration are always considered as an alternative means of dispute resolution.

 Complex commercial litigation requires a high level of expertise both from a legal, technical and strategic perspective with consideration of the client’s commercial objectives.
 Often a client requires urgent injunctive relief from the courts to protect its rights including intellectual property.
 Such relief may include a mareva injunction to preserve the assets or an Anton Piller Order to preserve evidence.

-The firm has been involved in major litigation in State and Territory Supreme Courts, the Federal Court of Australia and appellate courts including the High Court of Australia.
-The firm’s recent and reported cases include:
+Stephens Lawyers has been involved in major litigation in State and Territory Supreme Courts, the Federal Court of Australia and appellate courts including the High Court of Australia.
+Our cases include:

 InterPharma Pty Ltd v.
 Hospira, Inc (No 3) FCA 1536

 Patents – Application for interlocutory injunction in respect of alleged threatened infringement of pharmaceutical patent – alleged invalidity of patent on grounds of manner of manufacturer, lack of inventive step, novelty and fair basis.
 Interlocutory relief granted.

 Practice and Procedure – Interlocutory application to set aside interim injunctive orders on the basis of non-disclosure or misrepresentation